erin-noe-payne/express-train/ReadMe.md

 Express Train does a small amount of magic to glue your files together.
 The app argument received by each of your modules is an express 3 application and conforms entirely to the [express api](http://expressjs.com/api.html).

-On top of the standard express application, express train autoloads files from the project in this order:
+On top of the standard express application, express train autoloads files from the project to extend the app object in this order:
     - .env.js -> app.config
     - app/models -> app.models
     - app/middleware -> app.middleware
     - app/controllers -> app.controllers
     - app/lib (lib files are not loaded onto an object, but are invoked before app start)

-### Config
+### Configuration

-config placeholder
+Environmental configuration is stored in .env.json.
+These should be values specific to an environment, such as database connection strings, http / https settings, port number, etc. Sample configuration files are kept in the config directory.
+The json object is loaded directly on to app.config.

 ### Models, middleware, controllers